-In 1995, the PQ held a referendum in Québec on the separatist question - should the province split from Canada?
-The "no" side won by 50.5 percent.
-Despite the narrow defeat, support for separatism has dwindled in recent times.
+In 1995, the PQ held the second referendum on whether Québec should split from Canada.
+The "no" side won with 50.5 percent of the vote.
+Despite the narrow defeat, support for separatism has now dwindled.

 Top 10 Monuments

 Place Royale